suhankins/detta.dev/src/pages/blog/up-in-the-sky.md

 ### Tutorial

 ![](./up-in-the-sky/_level_0_0.png)
 _For tutorial in luggage area, I wanted to go for dark rooms with dim lighting.
-I especially liked how much final area stood out, with its bright yellow light highlighting a table with some subtle enviromental storytelling._
+I especially liked how much final area stood out, with its bright yellow light highlighting a table with some subtle environmental storytelling._

 # Release